RustAudio/rust-lv2/README.md

 One solution would be to generate bindings for every supported target, but if we would only support stable, beta and nightly Rust on [tier 1 platforms](https://forge.rust-lang.org/release/platform-support.html#tier-1), we would still have to maintain 21 different versions of the same crate.
 If we would add [tier 2 platforms](https://forge.rust-lang.org/release/platform-support.html#tier-2) too (which would include e.g. the Raspberry Pis), there would be 216(!) different versions.

 I guess it's obvious that this isn't a maintainable situation.
 Therefore, the bindings need to be generated every time they are build, which requires the build dependency to `bindgen`.

-## Features

-There are two optional features:
-* `host`:  Some of the types defined by some crates are only useful for testing or LV2 hosts.
-Since the goal of this framework is to provide an easy way to create plugins, these aren't necessary and therefore gated behind that feature.
-* `wmidi`: Add [`wmidi`](https://crates.io/crates/wmidi) as an optional dependency to `lv2-midi`, which enables a shortcut to read and write MIDI events directly with the types defined by this crate.

 ## License